neerajkumar/blog/_pages/about.md

 <div class="container">
 	<div class="row">
 		<div class="col-md-10">
-		I am passionate about coding and programming, particularly with Ruby, ReactJs and NodeJs.
+		<p>I am passionate about coding and programming, particularly with Ruby, ReactJs and NodeJs.
 Solving programming challenges and helping others through my past experiences brings me great satisfaction.
-I am always eager to learn from others' approaches and coding styles, which I believe enhances my abilities as both a team member and an independent contributor.
+I am always eager to learn from others' approaches and coding styles, which I believe enhances my abilities as both a team member and an independent contributor.</p>

-		My extensive experience and enthusiasm for learning and adapting enable me to excel in various roles.
-I have actively contributed to open source projects, as I believe this practice sharpens my skills through exposure to diverse coding styles and collaborative problem-solving.
+		<p>My extensive experience and enthusiasm for learning and adapting enable me to excel in various roles.
+I have actively contributed to open source projects, as I believe this practice sharpens my skills through exposure to diverse coding styles and collaborative problem-solving.</p>

-		I had the privilege of presenting at <a href="http://rubyconfindia.org/2010/">RubyConfIndia2010</a> on <a href="http://www.slideshare.net/neerajkumar09/the-ruby-on-rails-i18n-core-api">The Ruby On Rails I18n Core Api</a>.
+		<p>I had the privilege of presenting at <a href="http://rubyconfindia.org/2010/">RubyConfIndia2010</a> on <a href="http://www.slideshare.net/neerajkumar09/the-ruby-on-rails-i18n-core-api">The Ruby On Rails I18n Core Api</a>.
 Throughout my career, I have developed numerous web applications using Ruby on Rails, ReactJs, NodeJs.
 I am always open to innovation, new ideas, and emerging technologies.
-My interests particularly lie in design, performance, effective coding practices.
+My interests particularly lie in design, performance, effective coding practices.</p>
 			<br/><br/>

 			<h4>Open Source Contribution</h4>